-The Aid Association for Lutherans, Appleton, Wisconsin, has been giving the Seminary an annual scholarship grant of \$4,000.
-The Seminary Faculty and Board of Control have agreed to award it during the second quarter in the form of 16 scholarships of \$150 each and eight of \$200 each to enrolled students.
-The Faculty and Board reserve the right to make the selection of the recipients on their own initiative, while they welcome wellfounded recommendations and applications on the part of students.
-Need and academic achievement as well as other factors highly commendable in students training for the Holy Ministry are taken into consideration.
+The Aid Association for Lutherans, Appleton, Wisconsin, has been giving the Seminary an annual scholarship grant.
+The Seminary faculty and board of control will award the present grant of \$3,360 during the second quarter in the form of twenty scholarships of \$150 each and two of \$180 each to enrolled students.
+The faculty and board reserve the right to make the selection of the recipients on their own initiative, while they welcome wellfounded recommendations and applications on the part of students.
+Need and academic achievement as well as other factors highly commendable in students training for the holy ministry are taken into consideration.
+Mr. David Martin, Business Manager policies